 The Supplemental Nutrition Assistance Program (SNAP), formerly the food stamp program, provides extra funds to low-income families to buy groceries.
 The funds come on the Link Card which looks and swipes like a debit card at most grocery and convenience stores.
-In the United States, over 45 million people are receiving benefits and just over 2 million of them live in Illinois.
-People who receive SNAP can still visit their local food pantry, soup kitchen, or get other food assistance.
+In the United States, over 45 million people are receiving SNAP benefits and just over 2 million of them live in Illinois.
+People who receive SNAP benefits can still visit their local food pantry, soup kitchen, or get other food assistance.

 Eligibility is based primarily on household size and income.
 Certain other rules may apply.
 Income allowance is higher for households with a member who is 60+, blind, or disabled.
 The experts on the Northern Illinois Food Bank SNAP Outreach team can determine your eligibility in less than 5 minutes.
 Call us toll-free at 844-600-SNAP (7627) or email [email protected].

 If you’d like to apply for food stamps (the Link card), you have several options and should choose whichever is most convenient for you.

 Northern Illinois Food Bank’s SNAP Outreach team is committed to serving people with dignity and helping them avoid long wait times and confusing rules.
 We help people apply in person, over the phone, or we can mail you a blank paper application.
 Contact us toll-free at 844-600-SNAP (7627) or email [email protected] for details.

 You can also apply online anytime via the State of Illinois’s website at http://abe.illinois.gov.

 Finally, you can go to your local public aid office directly and apply in person.
 Contact us for your nearest location.